Website The Center for Women and Families

 - Provide leadership as needed for committees and facilitate trainings (NAT).

 - Maintain job-related knowledge, expertise, and skills by:

-- Actively engaging in supervision.
+- Engaging in supervision.

 - Staying current on job-related research and publications.

 - Participating in agency or external trainings in order to maintain a minimum of 12 hours of annual continued education (CE), of which 6 hours must include training relevant to the provision of Rape/Sexual Abuse services.

 - Attaining CPR/First Aid certification within first year of employment and kept current thereafter; and